Squareyards Logo

 4. Verify RERA Registration of the Project

-Hire a property lawyer to verify the title deed, encumbrance certificate, approved building plan, completion certificate (for ready-to-move), occupancy certificate, and land use clearances (NA order).
-This step protects you from property fraud.
+5. While understanding how to buy a flat in India, it is important to hire a property lawyer to verify documents such as the title deed, encumbrance certificate, approved building plan, completion certificate for ready-to-move properties, occupancy certificate, and land use clearances (NA order).
+This legal verification step helps buyers avoid disputes, ownership issues, and property fraud before making the final purchase.

 6. Negotiate the Price and Terms